 It’s no surprise that the belly button is connected to fertility.
 After all, your belly button once connected you to your mother!
 Adding oils to this spot can influence your fertility, whether you’re a man or woman.

 A carrier oil with damiana,10 guava leaf,11 juniper,12 or clary sage essential oils will help.13 They work by promoting relaxation, protecting sperm, and treating menstrual problems.
 Your hormones will also stay regulated, and therefore, increase your chances of conceiving.

-In Ayurveda, the Naval Chakra or swadhisthana is a major source of energy and imagination.
+In Ayurveda, the Navel Chakra or swadhisthana is a major source of energy and imagination.
 It is home to your biggest dreams, fantasies, and goals.
-You also need to keep your naval balanced if you want to connect with your creativity.
+You also need to keep your navel balanced if you want to connect with your creativity.

-According to Ayurveda, you can ease rapeseed oil to balance the naval.
+According to Ayurveda, you can ease grapeseed oil to balance the navel.
 Place a few drops in your belly button and massage.
 Sandalwood, rosewood, and ylang-ylang essential oils can be added for even more benefits.
 Do this once a week to help your creative energy shine.